 Can I opt out of auto enrolment?

-You can ask to opt out of the company’s scheme, but if you do this you will miss out on the company contributing a further 5% to your pension savings account and this might not be in your best long-term interests.
-You can ask to opt out at any time and rejoin later when you feel more comfortable with the payments.
-Your employer will be required to re-enrol you every three years anyway, so you can reconsider your decision then.
+You can ask to leave the scheme at any time and rejoin later when you feel more comfortable with the payments.
+Your employer must automatically re-enrol you every three years anyway, so you can reconsider your decision then.

 This is why it is important that we all think carefully about how we want to spend our retirement and how we will fund this lifestyle.